AshleyY1065/AshleyY1065/README.md

 - 👀 I’m interested in diversity in technology and preventing bias in data.
 - 📖 I've completed a Web Development Bootcamp involving HTML, CSS, and JavaScript.
 - 🌱 Most recently I completed a Back End Bootcamp involving Python, SQL, and DevOps.
+- 🌐 I'm currently working on a Front End Bootcamp using Boostrap, React, and React Native.
 - 👯 I’m looking to collaborate on all kinds of Front End and Back End projects.
-- 📫 How to reach me AshleyY1065@gmail.com
+- 📫 How to reach me: AshleyY1065@gmail.com

 <!---
 AshleyY1065/AshleyY1065 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.